Indonesian president wants to wrap up talks over purchase of Freeport unit by end-April

-JAKARTA (Reuters) - Indonesia’s President Joko Widodo has instructed his administration to complete negotiations over the purchase of a majority stake in Freeport-McMoRan Inc’s (FCX.N) local unit by the end of April, a cabinet minister said on Monday.
+JAKARTA, March 5 (Reuters) - Indonesia’s President Joko Widodo has instructed his administration to complete negotiations over the purchase of a majority stake in Freeport-McMoRan Inc’s local unit by the end of April, a cabinet minister said on Monday.

 “According to the president, it should be wrapped up before the end of April, valuation and all,” Energy Minister Ignasius Jonan told reporters.